Hikaruonline/ESTATE/README.md

 ## a point to notice

+* In order to learn the front end, I made it only with css without using bootstrap.
-* Not compatible with smartphones
+* Not compatible with smartphones.